-Pagers, CD players, headphones, MP3 players, I Pods, tape recorders, radios, cameras and similar devices may not be used in the school building unless on level.
+Electronic devices, including but not limited to CD players, headphones, MP3 players, I Pods, tape recorders, radios, cameras and similar devices may not be used in the school building unless on level.
 These devices must be turned in and will be given back at the end of the day.
 If this policy is not followed, the item may be confiscated and returned to the parent or after parental contact has been made.
 In addition, the student will be subject to disciplinary action.
-Laser pointers, e-cigarettes or JUULS are not allowed at any time.
+Laser pointers, ecigarettes or JUULS are not allowed at any time.
 The Huntington School is not responsible for any lost or stolen cell phones or any type of electronic devices.
 Any item deemed illegal or a disruption to the learning process may be confiscated and will be returned to the parent or guardian.
 Use of electronic devices for video, pictures or internet access is strictly prohibited and will result in confiscation.